splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/0-installation/2-3-setup-pi.md

 bash <(curl -s https://raw.githubusercontent.com/splashkit/skm/master/install-scripts/skm-install.sh)
 ```

-2. close and reopen the Terminal.
+2. Close and reopen the Terminal.
 3. Run this command to build SplashKit on the Pi _(This will take a while approx. 10 mins)_

 ```bash